 - Constructed Response Question for Chapters 1-3

 - Photos to Show What the Rest of the Unit Looks Like

 Ghost Boys Book Unit contains graphic organizers for an interactive notebook.
-Vocabulary, comprehension, constructive response writing, and skill practice are all included.
+Vocabulary, comprehension, constructed response writing, and skill practice are all included.
 Printable and digital versions are available.